swantaff/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Respository for Automation scripts in python for working with AWS
+Respository for the ACloud Guru course *Automation scripts in python for working with AWS*